catamphetamine/imageboard/README.md

 ## Messages

 Sometimes an optional `messages` object can be passed to define "messages" ("strings", "labels") used when parsing comments `content`.
-There're no defaults so these should be passed even for English.

-Messages used for quoted comment links:
+Messages used for setting the content of comment links:

 ```js
 {